 Bet365 are the first bookie that I ever used partial cash out with, giving me the option of settling a fixed proportion of my bet while the rest rode on.
 If you are not familiar with the concept of the partial cash out it is very simple.
 Here is a basic example: you may have punted £10 on Andy Murray to win Wimbledon before the championships start at say 8/1, giving you potential winnings of £80.
 Andy then makes it to the final and is drawn against Novak Djokovic and your confidence in him winning is waning.

 Cash out may at this point be offering you say £30 back on your bet, you could take this whole amount or, using partial cash out, take a proportion of your winnings while letting the remaining stake continue.
 Let’s say you take your initial stake back out, £10 out of the £30 on offer, this will leave two thirds of your initial bet in place.
-Effectively you now can’t lose whatever happens as you've got your £10 initial stake back, although you also need to consider that you will not win as much as you would have done if you left your whole bet in place.
+Effectively you are now betting with the bookies money as you’ve got your £10 initial stake back but still have skin in the game, although you also need to consider that you will not win as much as you would have done if you left your whole bet in place.

 Another feature I have used with Bet365 is the ability auto cash out a bet.
 This lets me set cash out rules so that my wager will automatically cash out if it reaches a pre-designated payout amount set by me.
 This can sometimes be my whole stake amount or a proportion of it.
 I’ve used this tool to get cash out even when I’ve been logged off, busy, and abroad.